Faroe Islands: 14th century onwards

+The early 20th century saw the emergence of political parties advocating for greater autonomy.
+The Union Party favored maintaining ties with Denmark, while the Self-Government Party pushed for full independence.
+These debates culminated in a 1946 referendum where a slim majority voted for independence; however, the Danish government annulled the results, and the islands remained under Danish sovereignty.
 In the first year of the Second World War, on 12 April 1940, British troops occupied the Faroe Islands in Operation Valentine.
 Nazi Germany had invaded Denmark and commenced the invasion of Norway on 9 April 1940 under Operation Weserübung.
-In 1942–1943, the British Royal Engineers, under the command of lieutenant colonel William Law, built the first and only airport in the Faroe Islands, Vágar Airport.
-Following the war, control of the islands reverted to Denmark, but Danish rule had been undermined, and Iceland's full independence served as a precedent and a model in the mind of many Faroese.
+In 1942–1943, the British Royal Engineers, under the command of Lieutenant Colonel William Law, built the first and only airport in the Faroe Islands, Vágar Airport.
+The British refrained from governing Faroese internal affairs, and the islands became effectively self-governing during the war.
+After the war ended and the British army left, this period and Iceland's declaration as a republic in 1944 served as a precedent and a model in the mind of many Faroe Islanders.